SnowyField1906/Accessible-interface-definition/README.md

 #### The `|` and `&` operators

-These two operators are used to combine multiple Interfaces according to by Boolean logic.
+These two operators are used to combine multiple Interfaces according to Boolean logic.

 As mentioned above, the proposed design allows the combination of multiple Interfaces using the `|` operator.
 This is useful when a function should be callable by multiple Contracts.